Qualification

 Learn a range of programming languages from C++ to Swift, enabling you to succeed in the games industry and beyond.
 Our teaching style not only gives you the knowledge of tools, but the kit to work in a team, an essential but overlooked necessity.
 Hone your abilities in interviewing, presenting and communicating while you craft a masterpiece with your small team.
 Be amongst the most sought-after graduates for New Zealand’s gaming industry, forging alliances with the likes of Rocketwerkz, Pik-Pok and Outerdawn.

-Why study Game Programming in 2023?
+Why study Game Programming?

 You should study Game Programming in 2023 if you are passionate about studying, analysing and creating video games.
 As a game programmer, you will learn how to use coding languages like C++, collaborate with artists and game designers, and transform ideas into living, breathing, and functional worlds that beg to be explored.